dylan-jayatilaka/tonto/README.md

 ## 3. Go!

-On Linux and Mac, the tests use the `numdiff` program to check the difference between outputs.
-On Windows, we use a custom `perl` script which is not as good.
+The tests use the `test.py` script located in `scripts` to check the difference between outputs.
+This should defer to `sbftool` for SBF formatted files, and will overcome small numerical differences.

 To run all tests, in the build directory type:
 ```